swarm-game/swarm/editors/vscode/DEVELOPING.md

 ### Updating the syntax highlighting

-Whenever swarm language adds new features, the highlighting needs to be updated.
+Whenever swarm language adds new features, the highlighting might need to be updated.

 To save some time, get the current reserved words by running `swarm-docs`:
 ```bash
 cabal run swarm:swarm-docs -- editors
 ```

-You still have to add for example types manually.
+You still have to add for example type keywords (`rec`, `forall`) manually.

 ### Add more language features